Teacher Education Admission

 6. Submitted passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT or ACT scores

-8. Received a positive recommendation from an Education Faculty member at Savannah State University (1 letter from an education faculty, 1 letter from a content faculty, and 1 letter from an education content faculty)
+9 .
+Received a positive recommendation from an Education Faculty member at Savannah State University (1 letter from an education faculty, 1 letter from a content faculty, and 1 letter from an education content faculty)

-9. Exhibited responsible, professional behavior in all classes and interactions with peers and faculty (see survey)
+10 .
+Exhibited responsible, professional behavior in all classes and interactions with peers and faculty (dispositions)

-11. A written autobiographical sketch.
-The sketch should be written in paragraph form, 300-400 words, and contain 3 components: a brief autobiographical section describing your background, a section detailing your motivation to become a teacher, and a section outlining your hopes for the future including the kind of teacher you want to be.
-Be sure your autobiographical sketch is double spaced, includes your name at the top and is in APA format.
+12. A written personal statement.
+The statement should be written in paragraph form, 300-400 words, and contain 3 components: a brief autobiographical section describing your background, a section detailing your motivation to become a teacher, and a section outlining your hopes for the future including the kind of teacher you want to be.
+Be sure your personal statement is double spaced, includes your name at the top and is in APA format.

 For more information about admittance into the teacher education program, contact the Office of Teacher Education at 912-358-4100.